 Once approved by the Minister for Planning, the rear setback requirements will apply to new single dwellings as well as multi-unit developments.
 This will reduce the impact that large homes are having on neighbouring properties, by providing separation between built form.

-The finalised and adopted zone schedules are available on the Your Zoning page when you search a property.
+The adopted zone schedules and, where appropriate, the approved zone schedules are available on the Your Zoning page when you search a property.
 Detailed information about the adopted amendment, including policy changes, is also available on Council’s website.
-More information is also available in thereport Council consideredat its 28 February 2017 meeting.

 State Government changes to the residential zones